This is What You Should Know About Perpetual Bonds

 Advantages of Perps

-Perpetual bond holders will be able to receive fixed interest repayments on a fixed schedule for a indefinite amount of time till a specific date is given from the issuer to redeem the bond.
-However, a Perp should not be considered as a form of fixed passive income factoring the risks that entails with it.
+Perpetual bondholders will be able to receive fixed interest repayments on a fixed schedule for an indefinite amount of time till a specific date is given from the issuer to redeem the bond.
+However, a Perp should not be considered as a form of fixed passive income factoring the risks that entail with it.
 The step-up feature may include conditions such as holding onto bonds for above X number of years would trigger an increase in interest for higher payouts.
-Overall, Perps have a higher yield as they are considered to be an hybrid security as compared to a normal bond.
-If an investor has the spending power, he or she may consult a financial institution to get financial advices to purchase wholesale bonds.
+Overall, Perps have a higher yield as they are considered to be hybrid security as compared to a normal bond.
+If an investor has the spending power, he or she may consult a financial institution to get financial advice to purchase wholesale bonds.

 Disadvantages of Perps